odea-project/qAlgorithms/report/report.md

 Both functions parse data points from a text file and construct a vector that contains the individual scans.
 Within each scan, data points are ordered by m/z in increasing order.
 These functions primarily exist for testing purposes since the qBinning module is designed to accept centroided data from the previous step in the qAlgorithms pipeline.
-However, when the user specifies an error (in ppm), it is used instead of the centroid error for all following operations.
+=> the user specified error is NOT in ppm, and must be defined per centroid ßßß However, when the user specifies an error (in ppm), it is used instead of the centroid error for all following operations.
 This function returns a boolean to indicate if it executed successfully.
 ```@todo one line of example in code style, same for others```